John Power (musician): Solo career

 Following the split, Power released the John Leckie produced solo album, Happening for Love in June 2003.
 Power would later comment on the album that "after the demise of Cast, I was still writing Cast-like tracks, but without the verve I had when I believed in it."

 Following the La's reformation, Power went on to release 2 further solo albums, more in the acoustic folk vein on the Tanuki Tanuki label (set up by former La's A&R man and his then manager Jona Cox.), Willow She Weeps in October 2006 and Stormbreaker in January 2008.
 From 2006 to 2009, Power performed live with the John Power Band featuring backing musicians Jay Lewis (bass, slide guitar) and Steve Pilgrim (drums).
 Oli Hughes replaced Pilgrim as drummer after he left to play with Paul Weller.
 In 2013, Power played John Lennon in Bob Eaton's musical Lennon at the Royal Court Theatre.
 As of 2015, John is again performing a solo acoustic tour alongside Jay Lewis with a set of July dates scheduled in North West England.

+Other work

+From 5 July to 16 August 2025, Power presented a Saturday afternoon show on Virgin Radio UK.

 Personal life

 Power grew up in Allerton, Liverpool near Penny Lane and attended Quarry Bank Comprehensive School.

+His son Fin (b.
+1999) is also a musician and the lead singer of the band STONE.
+Power also has two daughters Hannah and Connie.

 Power is a passionate supporter of Liverpool F.C. and has been keenly involved in the Hillsborough Justice Campaign.
 Power sang the lead vocal on the 2009 recording of "The Fields of Anfield Road", commemorating the 20th anniversary of the Hillsborough disaster.

-Power married Belinda Stone in 1996.
-They have two children, son Finley Jake Power (born 1999) and daughter Hannah India Power (born 1997).
-They live in Liverpool.
+In January 2024, Power received his Irish passport that he applied for as part of acknowledging his heritage and formalizing his ties to his Waterford-born father's country of origin.